Update: ‘Begins Testing’ section added to the story.

 Expect the i5 Touring xDrive40 and i5 Touring M60 to share an 80.7 kWh battery pack.
-The EPA-est. range could be around 325 miles for the former and just under 300 miles for the latter.
+The WLTP range could be around 360 miles (580 km) for the former and just under 311 miles (500 km) for the latter.

 The i5 Touring is expected to support 200 kW DC fast charging, 10 minutes of which can add 90 miles range.
 It may also support 11 kW AC charging that can recharge the battery fully in 8 hours.
 These figures, however, are subject to vary in case BMW decides to install a larger battery pack.

 The G60 5 Series and its electric counterparts (which now would include the i5 Touring) will be made at BMW Group Plant Dingolfing, Oliver Zipse, Chairman of the Board of Management of BMW confirmed.
 The BMW i5 sedan should be launched by end-2023, and a 2024 launch can be anticipated for the i5 Touring.
 It will compete with the Audi A6 e-tron Avant and the purported Mercedes EQE shooting brake.

 Bimmerpost’s ynguldyn says that production of the next-gen 5 Series Touring family, which includes the first-ever i5 Touring, will start in March 2024 and conclude in February 2031.
 There’s no plan to sell the station wagon in the U.S., neither with an internal combustion engine nor with electric motors, as per ynguldyn.